| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 room to see what the car will do.
 In a couple of laps I'm up to speed, entering the

+corners with a little kick out to brake the car with side bite.
 The track was in pretty good shape and had some bite.
 I got a good

 rhythm going and stayed on the lead lap until about lap 18.
 Then on lap 20 there is a